Battle of Bayonne

-The Battle of Bayonne (14 April 1814) saw the French garrison of Bayonne led by General of Division Pierre Thouvenot launch a sortie against a besieging force of British, Portuguese, and Spanish troops commanded by Lieutenant General John Hope.
-The fighting marked the last major battle of the Peninsular War and occurred after unofficial news of Napoleon's 4 April abdication reached the opposing forces.
-Thouvenot's reasons for initiating the sortie are not clear because there was apparently nothing for the French to gain by fighting.
-After the French enjoyed initial success, Allied forces drove them back inside Bayonne with heavy losses on both sides.
+The Battle of Bayonne (14 April 1814), the last major battle of the Peninsular War, ensued when the French garrison of Bayonne led by General of Division Pierre Thouvenot launched a sortie against a besieging force of British, Portuguese, and Spanish troops commanded by Lieutenant General John Hope.
+It was fought after unofficial news of the abdication of French emperor Napoleon on 4 April had reached the opposing forces.
+Thouvenot's reasons for initiating the sortie are not clear; there was apparently nothing for the French to gain by fighting.
+After initial success for the French, Allied forces drove them back inside Bayonne with heavy losses on both sides.

-The Allies initiated the siege of Bayonne by mounting a complex land-sea operation that bridged the Adour estuary downstream from Bayonne.
+The Allies had initiated the siege of Bayonne by mounting a complex land-sea operation that bridged the Adour estuary downstream from Bayonne.
 Allied positions already faced the south side of Bayonne, so crossing the Adour allowed Hope's troops to also close off the north side of Bayonne, completely investing the city.
-Once Bayonne was surrounded, the siege was pursued lethargically on both sides.
-The fighting of 14 April involved heavy hand-to-hand combat.
-The siege continued and on 17 April, the French field army under Marshal Jean-de-Dieu Soult signed an armistice with Arthur Wellesley, 1st Duke of Wellington.
-Thouvenot continued to resist until direct orders from Soult compelled him to observe the ceasefire.
+Once Bayonne was surrounded, the siege was pursued lethargically on both sides until the sortie.
+The fighting of 14 April involved heavy hand-to-hand combat but did not lift the siege, and on 17 April the French field army under Marshal Jean-de-Dieu Soult signed an armistice with Arthur Wellesley, Marquess of Wellington.
+Thouvenot continued to resist until Soult directly ordered him to observe the ceasefire.